Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

 .. note::

-    You can pick up tips row-wise first, rather than column-wise first, by specifying a location for :py:meth:`.pick_up_tip` each time you use it in ``SINGLE`` configuration.
+    You can pick up tips row by row, rather than column by column, by specifying a location for :py:meth:`.pick_up_tip` each time you use it in ``SINGLE`` configuration.
 However, as with all partial tip layouts, be careful that you don't place the pipette in a position where it overlaps more tips than intended.

 Partial Column Layout